 - Source development in the California state Capitol and keen awareness of the legislative, budget and regulatory process.

 - Collaboration with other parts of the newsroom: beat reporters and the newsletter, photo, data, engagement, product and production teams.

 - Public speaking at private and public events as well as broadcast media.

-- At least three years of professional experience, preferably including coverage of government and the policy-making process.
+- At least 10 years of professional experience, preferably including coverage of government and the policy-making process.

 - Exceptional writing skills, particularly for longform stories but also crisp and insightful news analysis.

 The base salary for this position is $90,000 to $110,000 per year; higher compensation may be available for someone with advanced skills and/or experience.